ScottWoodbyrne/GOT_Dashboard/README.md

 <snippet>
   <content>
-# 1:Game Of Death Dashboard
+# Game Of Death Dashboard
-Dashboard created using data from https://www.kaggle.com/mylesoneill/game-of-thrones.
+Application created using flask framework on PyCharm.
+Dashborad data sourced from https://www.kaggle.com/mylesoneill/game-of-thrones.
 Interactive charts and graph created using CrossFilter.js DS.js and D3.js.
 Deployed working version can be found @ https://mighty-scrubland-92918.herokuapp.com

 ## Contributing
 1. Fork it!